We’re Erica Ando and Michelle A M Miller

 We honor the life you’ve built and the strength it required.

-We also built full lives that required self-override.
+We’ve built full lives that required self-override.
 Then we started asking different questions — about worth, identity and what it’s like to live a meaningful life.

 Erica grew up as the child of immigrants and learned early to set the bar high and keep raising it — through owning a design business, solo parenting and now caring for aging parents.
 Chronic health issues made the old pace impossible.